ramrodo/katacoda-scenarios/demo/step2.md

-Meshery is written in Golang and leverages Go modules.
+[Meshery](https://meshery.io/) is written in Golang and leverages Go modules.
 The UI is built using React and Next.JS.
-Your katacoda environment is already set up with stable versions of Golang, npm and node, which is all you need to run Meshery!
+Your katacoda environment is already configured with stable versions of Golang, npm and node, which is all you need to run Meshery!

 - Jump into the Meshery repository with: